FlipsideCrypto/badger/frontend/stories/mdao.md

 title: Driving The Academy of MetricsDAO with Badger
 date: Feb.
 23, 2023
 author: danner and Patrick and Aaron
 description: MetricsDAO Academy helps students learn about analytics and web3 so that they can be become crypto analysts.
-As a part of MetricsDAO, the Academy plays an important role in educating the next generation of on-chain analysts.
+As a part of MetricsDAO, the Academy plays an important role in educating the next generation of onchain analysts.
 partner: MetricsDAO
 partner_url: https://metricsdao.xyz
 quote: Having Badger available to drive the credentials and completion certificates for MetricsDAO educational courses has changed the way we approach creating material.